flimflam-austin/hugo-cms-test/content/quick_reads/20180618-18-06-18-baseball-attendance/index.md

       * **MLB attendance is pretty consistent**, swinging no more than 2% in either direction.

-      * Baseball hasn’t seen a **drop like this since 1995** following a player strike which canceled the World Series.
+      * Baseball hasn’t seen a**drop like this since 1995** following a player strike which canceled the World Series.

-      * Empty stadiums may give you a better shot at catching a foul ball, but **not an ideal setting to watch a game.**
+      * Empty stadiums may give you a better shot at catching a foul ball, but**not an ideal setting to watch a game.**
     _key: card-3-144393da-f5cc-478f-ba0a-f5ec785ac81f
   - order: 3
+    useCheckmark: false
     body: >-
       ## MLB WANTS TO FIX IT